caiks/WBOT02/README.md

 ./WBOT02 generate_contour010

 ```
+<a name="contour004_082_scale3_minent_over12"></a>

 yields this image at scale 0.177 -

 ![contour004_082_scale3_minent_over12_show_image_position](images/contour004_082_scale3_minent_over12_show_image_position.png)

 If we consider the woman's head and neck we can see that there are broad areas of similar hue, i.e. areas that are closely related in the *decomposition* tree, even at these longer path lengths.
 For example, there is a band of green running up from the throat, through the lips and nose to the forehead.
 There is a smaller patch of red and orange on her left check just next to her nose.
 There is a still smaller patch of mauve/pink and blue at her left eye.
 Her right eye is not distinguished from the large band of green, however.
 And we can see that mauve/pink areas also run up the left side of her neck - so clearly we are very far from being able to identify features such as eyes within the *model*.
 Nonetheless, the gradual changes in hue over areas with boundaries that correspond to general outlines in the image suggest that the *model* is still grouping similar frames closely together in the *decomposition* at these more interesting locations.
 That is, the global *alignments* naturally occur in agreement with the convolution in the image, regardless of actual *likelihood*.

+<a name="contour005_082_scale3_minent_over12"></a>
 Here is the over 12 position map for image 5 -

 ![contour005_082_scale3_minent_over12_show_image_position](images/contour005_082_scale3_minent_over12_show_image_position.png)

-The *model* seems to be les interested in the eyes, nose or mouth, but more in the cheeks, forehead and sides of the face.
+The *model* seems to be less interested in the eyes, nose or mouth, but more in the cheeks, forehead and sides of the face.
 This could be because the scale is too high for this size of face within the image.
 If we run again at the smaller scale of 0.125,

 ![contour005_082_scale5_minent_over12_show_image_position](images/contour005_082_scale5_minent_over12_show_image_position.png)